Shadrack Byfield: Later life

 Byfield returned to Bradford on Avon and married but was prevented from working at his trade because he required use of both hands to operate a loom.
-However, according to his memoirs, a design for an 'instrument' came to him one night in a dream; this contraption enabled him to work at a loom with just one arm, allowing him to provide for his family.
+However, according to his memoirs, a design for an "instrument" came to him one night in a dream.
+This contraption enabled him to work at a loom with just one arm, allowing him to provide for his family.
+Byfield also campaigned for a higher military pension, eventually succeeding with the aid of William Napier and Lord FitzRoy Somerset.

+Byfield published a narrative of his wartime experiences in 1840 and completed another autobiography, entitled History and Conversion of a British Soldier, in 1851.
+The second memoir details Byfield's post-military life, including his spiritual experiences and struggles with poverty; only one copy is known to exist.
+No copies of a third and final memoir written by Byfield, The Forlorn Hope, appear to have survived.

+Byfield served as the first keeper of the Lord Edward Somerset Monument at Hawkesbury Upton in Gloucestershire, which was completed in 1845.
+However, the veteran was dismissed from the post in 1853 after becoming embroiled in a bitter feud for control of a local Baptist chapel.

-Byfield published a memoir of his wartime experiences in 1840.
-Although some sources speculate that he died c.1850, more recent research suggests that Byfield actually died on 17 January 1874 in Bradford on Avon, aged 84.
+Although some sources claim that Byfield died c.
+1850, more recent research has revealed that Byfield died on 17 January 1874 in Bradford on Avon, aged 84.

 Significance

-Shadrack Byfield's Narrative provides a rare common soldier's perspective of the War of 1812, and as such his account, considered to be a critical source for studying the conflict, has frequently been republished or anthologised.
+Shadrack Byfield's Narrative provides a rare common soldier's perspective of the War of 1812, and as such his account is considered to be an important source for studying the conflict.

 Byfield has often been portrayed as the archetypical 1812-era British soldier by modern historians.
-John Gellner, who edited Byfield's memoirs in 1963, asserted that his story "could have been told by any one of those humble, patient, iron-hard British regulars who more than made up in discipline, training and bravery for their lack of numbers."
+John Gellner, who edited Byfield's memoir in 1963, asserted that his story "could have been told by any one of those humble, patient, iron-hard British regulars who more than made up in discipline, training and bravery for their lack of numbers."

-Byfield's account has frequently been referenced in secondary histories of the war, notably in Pierre Berton's popular histories The Invasion of Canada and Flames Across the Border.

-Shadrack Byfield's story has commonly been featured in museum exhibits (for instance, at Old Fort Erie) and in documentaries on the War of 1812, including Canada: A People's History (2000) and PBS's The War of 1812 (2011).
+Byfield's 1840 account is frequently referenced in secondary histories of the war, including in Pierre Berton's popular histories The Invasion of Canada and Flames Across the Border.
+The veteran's story has also been featured in museum exhibits (for example, at Old Fort Erie) and in documentaries on the War of 1812, including Canada: A People's History (2000) and PBS's The War of 1812 (2011).

-Byfield is also the protagonist in a 1985 children's novel, Redcoat, by Canadian author Gregory Sass, which presents a heavily fictionalised account of his military experiences.
+Byfield was the protagonist in a 1985 children's novel, Redcoat, by Canadian author Gregory Sass, which presents a heavily fictionalised account of his military experiences.